-For B2B organizations, their B2B ranking in the SEO is one of the most significant customer acquisition channels.
+For B2B organisations, their B2B ranking in the SEO is one of the most significant customer acquisition channels.
 Having good organic visibility at all phases of the buying cycle has been shown to help businesses expand faster.

 But where do you begin when it comes to putting together a B2B SEO strategy?